SamPutnam/Index-2024/README.md

 Sam Putnam

 This is an index of past and current *open source* projects, ordered by last substantive commit.
 All items were updated to dead as of November 2017.
+Web archive should turn up what you're looking for.

 Everythig on this list was built by me.